Node bipartition for rigidity and localization of networks with heterogeneous sensing: Conclusions and future directions

 \section{Conclusions and future directions}

-This work established the SA-RoD rigidity theory for frameworks with bipartitions on the vertex sets.
-It has been shown that a duality theorem holds for infinitesimally SA-RoD rigid frameworks with respect to bipartitions.
-Furthermore, if $\mathcal{T}_{A}$ or $\mathcal{T}_{D}$ is connected over the underlying graph $\mathcal{G}$, the framework $(\mathcal{G}(A,D),p)$ can inherit the SA or RoD rigidity property of ($\mathcal{G},p)$.
-Additionally, the shapes of frameworks constructed by SA-RoD orderings can be uniquely determined by SA and RoD constraints.
-The SA-RoD rigidity theory was employed in the SNL problem with heterogeneous nodes.
-The SA-RoD-based SNL was investigated from the perspective of an edge-based approach.
-Our results indicated that the connectivity of $\mathcal{T}_{\hat{A}}$ or $\mathcal{T}_{\hat{D}}$ over $\mathcal{\hat{G}}$ can help to decouple the SNL problem into two sub-problems of solving distances and bearings successively.
-When both $\mathcal{T}_{\hat{A}}$ and $\mathcal{T}_{\hat{D}}$ are disconnected, a parameterization method was proposed to effectively reduce the dimension of the solution space.
+This work established the SA-RoD rigidity theory for frameworks with bipartition on the vertex set.
+It has been shown that a duality theorem holds for infinitesimally SA-RoD rigid frameworks with respect to bipartition.
+Furthermore, if the bipartition-induced triplet set $\mathcal{T}_{A}$ or $\mathcal{T}_{D}$ is connected over the underlying graph $\mathcal{G}$, the framework $(\mathcal{G}(A,D),p)$ can inherit the SA or RoD rigidity property of ($\mathcal{G},p)$.
+We have also proposed an approach called SA-RoD ordering for construction of globally SA-RoD rigid frameworks with specific bipartions.
+The SA-RoD rigidity theory was applied to the problem of SNL with heterogeneous nodes.
+By using an edge-based approach, we found that the connectivity of $\mathcal{T}_{\hat{A}}$ or $\mathcal{T}_{\hat{D}}$ over $\mathcal{\hat{G}}$ can help to decouple the centralized SNL problem into two simple subproblems.
+A distributed SNL protocol was also proposed for sensor networks with connected SA index sets.

-Meaningful future work may include: 1) searching a partition for the vertex set of a graph to minimize the number of edges associated with a configuration such that the framework is (globally) rigid, 2) extending the proposed rigidity theory to frameworks in $\mathbb{R}^{3}$ (the SA constraints may be replaced with unsigned angle constraints), 3) investigating SNL by optimization methods under noisy measurements, 4) developing distributed localization protocols for SNL.
+Meaningful future work may include: 1) extending the proposed rigidity theory to frameworks in $\mathbb{R}^{3}$, 2) investigating SNL under noisy measurements, 3) finding an appropriate bipartition strategy to achieve faster convergence of the SNL algorithms.

 \begingroup \fontsize{15.8pt}{20pt}\selectfont \textbf{6\ \ \ \ Appendix} \endgroup